yangc5/angular_google_map_search/README.md

 Users can:
 * Search places using Google Maps Places API
 * Query box has Autocomplete functionality
-* View and click on most recent searches
-* Choose to view search results in list view and detailed view
+* Result shows places photo, name, location, and links to official website (if applicable)